↑

 Instructions

-• Place in a pie pan or 9-in square baking dish and bake for 18-20 minutes or until golden brown.
+• Transfer rolls to the prepared baking dish or baking sheet and bake for 18-20 minutes or until golden brown and cooked through

-• Mix honey and Dijon mustard and serve with rolls if desired.
+• Mix honey and Dijon mustard in a small bowl and serve with rolls if desired.

 Video